How to Make Cauliflower Rice Three Ways

 Going low carb?
 Learn how to make Cauliflower Rice at home in minutes.
 My favorite way to substitute regular rice, pasta or potatoes and not feel deprived.
 Cauliflower is incredibly simple to make with just a few kitchen tools you already have.

 I don’t usually preach about a low carb diet but bathing suit season is right around the corner and those last 10 pounds are still hanging around.
-With Memorial Day less than two weeks away, I am trying my best to stick to a healthier diet lately and not indulge in my usual favorites like pasta, white rice and cheesy potato dishes.
+With spring slowly creeping up on us, I am trying my best to stick to a healthier diet lately and not indulge in my usual favorites like pasta, white rice and cheesy potato dishes.
 Instead, I’ve been swapping them out for my favorite low carb trick, Cauliflower Rice!

 How to Make Cauliflower Rice with a Food Processor